vdtyson/Android_Sprint4Challenge_MyMovies/README.md

 3. A call to the search/movie endpoint looks like this (for a search on "Avengers" with an API key of "12345"): `https://api.themoviedb.org/3/search/movie?language=en-US&page=1&include_adult=false&query=Avengers&api_key=12345`

-      > The base url is `https://api.themoviedb.org/3`
+      > The base url is `https://api.themoviedb.org/3/`

       > There are several *query parameters* that do not change.
 They can be included as part of the endpoint in your request.
-For example, the endpoint might be `/search/movie?language=en-US&page=1&include_adult=false`
+For example, the endpoint might be `search/movie?language=en-US&page=1&include_adult=false`

       > You'll have to include query parameters in your function call, each parameter annotated with @Query, to pass in the api key and the search parameter.
-For example, the Retrofit interface declaration for a call to an endpoint `/friends` with query parameter `page` could be written like this:
+For example, the Retrofit interface declaration for a call to an endpoint `friends` with query parameter `page` could be written like this:

 ```
-@GET("/friends")
+@GET("friends")
 fun friends(@Query("page") page: Int): Call<FriendResponse>
 ```